kazilotus/django-in-k8s/README.md

 - [ ] Encrypt helm secrets
 - [x] Write ansible task for generating trusted selfsigned CA cert
 - [x] Write ansible task for installing all dependencies
-- [ ] Write ansible task for building docker image
+- [x] Write ansible task for building docker image
 - [x] Write ansible task for deploying helm chart

+# Notes

+- Instead of building the docker image in host system, the image is being built inside podman using minikube docker daemon.
+Although this significantly increases the build time, its a quick fix for avoiding M1/Arm architecture related issues.